 - Nomination letter

-- A summary of the nominee’s research activities and accomplishments outlining, in 2 to 3 (double spaced) pages, the most important aspects of the work and the resulting contributions to NANO science and technology.
-The candidate’s promise as a future NANO scientist should be considered in light of his or her contribution to the research program as distinct from those of his mentor.
+- A summary of the nominee’s research activities and accomplishments outlining, in 1 to 2 (11 pt., single space) pages, the most important aspects of the work and the resulting contributions to NANO science and technology.

 - A list of the nominee’s publications, reports, memberships, and involvement with scientific societies; awards received; and other related items.